-You must comply with the Sanction Laws that are applicable in any country where you conduct business on Magna's behalf.
+You must comply with the Sanction Laws that are applicable in any country where you conduct business on Magna's behalf and, to the extent required by applicable Sanction Laws, with the laws of the country of your shareholding entity.
 In addition, Magna's policy is to generally comply with the Sanction Laws of the United States and Canada in all of its global operations, unless such compliance is not permitted under local law.